schneidsmc/note-taker08/README.md

 This project has been built to record notes with descriptions into a json database.
 These notes will then display in a list style with the option to delete the note when the task is finished.

 This was created using HTML,CSS,Markdown,Javascript,JQuery,NodeJS.
+Insomnia was used to check the GET/POST/DELETE callbacks.
+Heroku as well as Git Hub Pages were utilized for live deployment.

 ## Table of Contents